-In this article you will learn all necessary information to effectively manage access to your website content with help of the Advanced Access Manager (aka AAM) WordPress plugin that can be downloaded for free from the official WordPress repository.
+In this article you will learn all necessary information to effectively manage access to WordPress content with the help of the Advanced Access Manager (aka AAM) plugin that can be downloaded for free from the official WordPress repository.

-Before we start, I would like to list some most common words that will be used so you can understand better the terminology in this article.
+Before we start, let’s establish some common terminology that will be used in this article, so you can understand better what we are trying to convey.

 - post is any post, page, media (attachment) or custom post type;

-- term is any category or hierarchical custom taxonomy;
+- term is any category, tag or custom term;

 - content is the general definition for posts and terms;

 - taxonomy is the way to “group things together” where any term belongs to one taxonomy;

 - user is any existing WordPress user or visitor;